ria-ahyoung/medium-trends-daily/src/template/dynamic.md

 <h1><a href=https://medium.com/tag/reactjs/recommended target="_blank" rel="noopener noreferrer">ReactJS</a></h1>
-<h3>1.
-The #1 Data Fetching Mistake Next.js Developers Make (And How to Fix It) - <a href="https://javascript.plainenglish.io/the-1-data-fetching-mistake-next-js-developers-make-and-how-to-fix-it-8b21e01902cd?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1. ⚛️ Secure Rich-Content Rendering in React — Markdown, HTML, CSP, Trusted Types & Zero XSS ️✨ - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-secure-rich-content-rendering-in-react-markdown-html-csp-trusted-types-zero-xss-%EF%B8%8F-3e6e56b9272d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `The Expert Developer`**

-<blockquote>Let’s set the scene.
-You’ve just built a gorgeous new Next.js application.
-It has a beautiful homepage, a slick product listing page, and…
+<blockquote>User-generated content (UGC) is where frontends go to get pwned. 🚁
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>2.
-Why Developers Are Abandoning React for HTMX (And Never Going Back) - <a href="https://imrankhani.medium.com/why-developers-are-abandoning-react-for-htmx-and-never-going-back-cb02b6551b44?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How Penpal.js makes cross-window communication clean, secure, and ridiculously easy. - <a href="https://medium.com/codeelevation/how-penpal-js-makes-cross-window-communication-clean-secure-and-ridiculously-easy-9bc5d7aae67e?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Khan`**
+✍️ **posted by `JS Maraiya`**

-<blockquote>I’ve seen developers get excited about new frontend approaches before.
-The honeymoon phase, the blog posts about “revolutionary…
+<blockquote>How I stopped fighting with postMessage and started using Penpal.js
-Continue reading on Medium »</blockquote>
+Continue reading on CodeElevation »</blockquote>

 <h3>3.
-Getting Started with Next.js: A Step-by-Step Beginner’s Guide - <a href="https://medium.com/@admin_79781/getting-started-with-next-js-a-step-by-step-beginners-guide-30a81bc02c0c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Biome vs ESLint: The Ultimate 2025 Showdown for JavaScript Developers — Speed, Features, and… - <a href="https://medium.com/@harryespant/biome-vs-eslint-the-ultimate-2025-showdown-for-javascript-developers-speed-features-and-3e5130be4a3c?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `79mplus`**
+✍️ **posted by `Harry Es Pant`**

-<blockquote>If you’re new to web development and curious about building fast, scalable, and SEO-friendly websites, then Next.js
+<blockquote>When you’re building JavaScript applications, keeping your code clean and consistent is crucial.
+For years, ESLint has been the go-to tool…
 Continue reading on Medium »</blockquote>

 <h3>4.
-A Step‑by‑Step Guide to Building Your First React Project - <a href="https://medium.com/thepolar/a-step-by-step-guide-to-building-your-first-react-project-0e8c8d6697b2?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `UXVerse — ◦ `**

-<blockquote>To create something genuine, you don’t have to be an expert in React.
-All you need is a clear foundation, a few key ideas, and a string of…
-Continue reading on The Polar »</blockquote>

-<h3>5. ⚛️ React + Shadow DOM & Web Components — Real-World Interop, Styling, Events, and Forms ✨ - <a href="https://the-expert-developer.medium.com/%EF%B8%8F-react-shadow-dom-web-components-real-world-interop-styling-events-and-forms-031547ad0db0?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing a Barcode/QR Code Scanner in React + TypeScript with html5-qrcode - <a href="https://amritsapkota.medium.com/implementing-a-barcode-qr-code-scanner-in-react-typescript-with-html5-qrcode-8e57fb8cc1c3?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The Expert Developer`**
+✍️ **posted by `Amrit Sapkota`**

-<blockquote>React plays nicely with the platform, but two places often feel thorny: Shadow DOM and custom elements.
+<blockquote>In one of the open-source inventory projects I worked on, I needed to implement a barcode/QR code scanner directly inside a React +…
 Continue reading on Medium »</blockquote>

-<h3>6.
-React Hooks Decoded: Understanding with React-tRace Semantics - <a href="https://medium.com/@ReactBlitz/react-hooks-decoded-understanding-with-react-trace-semantics-264262380f1d?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>5. uture How AI Is Transforming the Future of Web Development - <a href="https://medium.com/@netzilatechno/uture-how-ai-is-transforming-the-future-of-web-development-b657e2d99872?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Kevin - ReactBlitz`**
+✍️ **posted by `Netzilatechno`**

-<blockquote>Mastering React’s Mental Model Through Execution Tracing
+<blockquote>Artificial Intelligence (AI) has moved far beyond being a buzzword — it is now a driving force in reshaping industries worldwide.
+From…
 Continue reading on Medium »</blockquote>

+<h3>6. ⚛️ React.js 2025: Mastering Concurrent Rendering and Suspense  - <a href="https://medium.com/@TheEnaModernCoder/%EF%B8%8F-react-js-2025-mastering-concurrent-rendering-and-suspense-c0f124c18b53?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Ena Modern Coder`**

+<blockquote>React has been the backbone of modern web development for almost a decade now.
+But React in 2025 is not the same React you learned in 2017.
+Continue reading on Medium »</blockquote>

 <h3>7.
-A Comprehensive Guide to Modern Web Development with React and Next.js: - <a href="https://medium.com/@aamiteshmaurya/a-comprehensive-guide-to-modern-web-development-with-react-and-next-js-c299815100f1?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Where to Put Reusable Components in Your Next.js Project? - <a href="https://joodi.medium.com/where-to-put-reusable-components-in-your-next-js-project-08110b960135?source=rss------reactjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amitesh Maurya`**
+✍️ **posted by `Joodi`**

-<blockquote>I. Introduction: The React Ecosystem and the Rise of Next.js
+<blockquote>When you’re building a dashboard in Next.js, one common question comes up: Where should I put a reusable component like a ReusableHeader?
 Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/nextjs/recommended target="_blank" rel="noopener noreferrer">NextJS</a></h1>
 <h3>1.
-10 Next.js Middleware Guardrails for Sub-100 ms TTFB - <a href="https://medium.com/@connect.hashblock/10-next-js-middleware-guardrails-for-sub-100-ms-ttfb-59a7d96badda?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How My Friend’s PR Struggle in Canada Made Me Build an Open-Source French Learning Platform (For… - <a href="https://medium.com/@kasimkazmi27/how-my-friends-pr-struggle-in-canada-made-me-build-an-open-source-french-learning-platform-for-3fffd5dda4a5?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Hash Block`**
+✍️ **posted by `Kasim Kazmi`**

-<blockquote>Practical rules that keep edge logic fast, cheap, and predictable.
+<blockquote>“A personal story that grew into a free French learning platform for the world”
 Continue reading on Medium »</blockquote>

-<h3>2.
-The #1 Data Fetching Mistake Next.js Developers Make (And How to Fix It) - <a href="https://javascript.plainenglish.io/the-1-data-fetching-mistake-next-js-developers-make-and-how-to-fix-it-8b21e01902cd?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>2. ⚡ 12 Next.js Tips Every Developer Should Know for Faster & Cleaner Apps - <a href="https://medium.com/@theHackHabitual/12-next-js-tips-every-developer-should-know-for-faster-cleaner-apps-c65152e917a8?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imran Farooq`**
+✍️ **posted by `The Hack Habitual`**

-<blockquote>Let’s set the scene.
-You’ve just built a gorgeous new Next.js application.
-It has a beautiful homepage, a slick product listing page, and…
+<blockquote>Next.js has become the go-to React framework for building scalable, production-grade apps.
+It gives you server-side rendering, static site…
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>3.
-The Definitive Guide to Accessibility in React: From Fundamentals to Custom Hooks - <a href="https://towardsdev.com/the-definitive-guide-to-accessibility-in-react-from-fundamentals-to-custom-hooks-055e6494f551?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Implementing a Barcode/QR Code Scanner in React + TypeScript with html5-qrcode - <a href="https://amritsapkota.medium.com/implementing-a-barcode-qr-code-scanner-in-react-typescript-with-html5-qrcode-8e57fb8cc1c3?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guilherme Zanetta`**
+✍️ **posted by `Amrit Sapkota`**

-<blockquote>Introduction: Meet Clara and the “Clicking Abyss”
+<blockquote>In one of the open-source inventory projects I worked on, I needed to implement a barcode/QR code scanner directly inside a React +…
-Continue reading on Towards Dev »</blockquote>
+Continue reading on Medium »</blockquote>

 <h3>4.
-Integrating Salesforce CRM (Leads) with a Next.js (Page Router) App - <a href="https://medium.com/@bokzgacilo/integrating-salesforce-crm-leads-with-a-next-js-page-router-app-7b29bac20ea9?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js 15 & App Router: How Rust-Powered Turbopack Is Revolutionizing React Development - <a href="https://medium.com/@ReactBlitz/next-js-15-app-router-how-rust-powered-turbopack-is-revolutionizing-react-development-554ca387730d?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ariel Jericko Gacilo`**
+✍️ **posted by `Kevin - ReactBlitz`**

-<blockquote>If you’re building modern web apps, chances are you’ll need to connect with a CRM like Salesforce.
-In this tutorial, we’ll walk through…
+<blockquote>Why Next.js 15’s Rust-powered Turbopack is the biggest developer productivity leap since hot reloading
 Continue reading on Medium »</blockquote>

 <h3>5.
-The 5-Minute Next.js 15 Guide for Frontend Developers - <a href="https://medium.com/@Krishnajlathi/the-5-minute-next-js-15-guide-for-frontend-developers-c2a07f5fa438?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Next.js App Router — The Future of Routing and Data Fetching - <a href="https://medium.com/@Sofia07/next-js-app-router-the-future-of-routing-and-data-fetching-60213f931724?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `The CS Engineer`**
+✍️ **posted by `Sofia ✨`**

-<blockquote>Render first paint from the server, stream the rest, and keep JavaScript small enough that users feel your site is instant.
+<blockquote>Next.js 13 introduced the App Router, and it has completely changed the way developers build applications.
 Continue reading on Medium »</blockquote>

 <h3>6.
-Getting Started with Next.js: A Step-by-Step Beginner’s Guide - <a href="https://medium.com/@admin_79781/getting-started-with-next-js-a-step-by-step-beginners-guide-30a81bc02c0c?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Mastering Wildcard Subdomains for SaaS Multi-Tenant Apps - <a href="https://mbebars.medium.com/mastering-wildcard-subdomains-for-saas-multi-tenant-apps-923a5c74dece?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `79mplus`**
+✍️ **posted by `Mahmoud Bebars`**

-<blockquote>If you’re new to web development and curious about building fast, scalable, and SEO-friendly websites, then Next.js
+<blockquote>Does Multi-Tenancy Matter for SaaS Apps?
 Continue reading on Medium »</blockquote>

 <h3>7.
-A Comprehensive Guide to Modern Web Development with React and Next.js: - <a href="https://medium.com/@aamiteshmaurya/a-comprehensive-guide-to-modern-web-development-with-react-and-next-js-c299815100f1?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Secret Sauce to Clean React Forms: A Custom Hook Approach - <a href="https://medium.com/@thisisamirabaris/the-secret-sauce-to-clean-react-forms-a-custom-hook-approach-3e667a0380ab?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Amitesh Maurya`**
+✍️ **posted by `Amir Abaris`**

-<blockquote>I. Introduction: The React Ecosystem and the Rise of Next.js
+<blockquote>I’ve always admired those co-workers who somehow leave behind components so clean it feels like they live in an alternate universe…
 Continue reading on Medium »</blockquote>

+<h3>8.
+Where to Put Reusable Components in Your Next.js Project? - <a href="https://joodi.medium.com/where-to-put-reusable-components-in-your-next-js-project-08110b960135?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Joodi`**

+<blockquote>When you’re building a dashboard in Next.js, one common question comes up: Where should I put a reusable component like a ReusableHeader?
+Continue reading on Medium »</blockquote>

+<h3>9. ️ How to Fix ‘use client’ Errors in Next.js (Beginner’s Guide) - <a href="https://javascript.plainenglish.io/%EF%B8%8F-how-to-fix-use-client-errors-in-next-js-beginner-s-guide-8a330868b6bb?source=rss------nextjs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Meet`**

+<blockquote>Read for free: Click Here
+Continue reading on JavaScript in Plain English »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ui-ux-design-trends/recommended target="_blank" rel="noopener noreferrer">UI-UX Design</a></h1>